JaimeLynSchatz/hackers-map/opw-app-draft.md

 More formally, I have a BA in Political Science with a concentration in Economics (City University of New York, Brooklyn College 1994).
 I was going to be a lawyer who would change the world.
 Then I grew up.

 How did you hear about this program?
-If memory serves me properly, I first heard about the program through a post on Twitter.
+I first heard about the program through a post on Twitter.

 We advise all students applying for coding projects to apply for Google Summer of Code as well.
 Are you planning to apply for Google Summer of Code and, if so, with what organization(s)?
 I am not a formal student, so I do not qualify for GSoC.

 Please describe your experience with the organization's product as a user and as a contributor (include the information, as well as a link or an attachment, for the required contribution you made to the project you are interested in here):

 I have not yet successfully made a contribution to Wikimaps.
 After spending a couple of weeks (I currently work full time, but I won't this summer) unsuccessfully trying to get the software to run on Vagrant my Windows machine, I finally installed Ubuntu and have it working.
 I am having a great deal of difficulty finding an appropriate bug to tackle.
 (I was hoping for a little guidance on that.)
-I'm using my experience of trying to make a first contribution of code as a baseline for my proposed Wikidata project.
+I'm using my experience of trying to make a first contribution of code as a baseline for my proposed Wikidata and MediaWiki Labs projects.

-I have started making contributions to Wikidata, with some mixed results.
+I have just started making contributions to Wikidata and Wikitech, with some mixed results.
 The difficulty I have had in maing initial contributions to any of the Wikimedia projects has re-emphasized the importance of improving the docs, particularly for brand-new folks (like me.) https://en.wikipedia.org/wiki/User:JaimeLyn/Hacker%27s_map My contribution page to Wikidata is here: https://www.wikidata.org/wiki/Special:Contributions/JaimeLyn